zccz14/SpiderDemo/README.md

 `$ npm start`

 # result
-the result of spider will store in `data-utf8.csv`, encoding with UTF-8.
+the result will be stored in `data-utf8.csv`, encoding with UTF-8.